lightstep/terraform-lightstep-aws-dashboards/modules/cloudhsm-dashboard/README.md

-# Lightstep AWS CloudHSM Dashboard
+# Cloud Observability AWS CloudHSM Dashboard

-This module provisions a Lightstep dashboard for AWS CloudHSM.
+This module provisions a Cloud Observability dashboard for AWS CloudHSM.